zizisoft/gitlock/README.md

 ```

 Lock.
 If there're files in the index but not committed, it will commit before locking.

+It locks every commit between the current branch (the HEAD commit) and the very first commit of the repo.

 If `gitlock` without any arguments, when committing the commit message will be empty.